 See the posted measure specification for specific coding and instructions to submit this measure.
 NOTE: Submission Frequency: Patient-Process

-CPT only copyright 2020 American Medical Association.
+CPT only copyright 2021 American Medical Association.
 All rights reserved.
 The measure diagrams were developed by CMS as a supplemental resource to be used in conjunction with the measure specifications.
-They should not v5
+They should not be used alone or as a substitution for the measure specification.

-2021 Medicare Part B Claims Flow Narrative for Quality ID #181: Elder Maltreatment Screen and Follow-Up Plan
+2022 Medicare Part B Claims Flow Narrative for Quality ID #181: Elder Maltreatment Screen and Follow-Up Plan